nus-cs2103/website-base/admin/lectures.md

 </div>

 ****Mode****:
-{% if cs2103 or cs2113 %}
+{% if cs2103 %}
 * Will be done using Zoom.
 The Zoom link will be available in [LumiNUS WebLinks](https://luminus.nus.edu.sg/modules/{{ luminus_module_id }}/details/web-links).
-You can attend the live Zoom lecture or watch the recording later. {% if cs2113 %}
+You can attend the live Zoom lecture or watch the recording later.
-* You need to register first before you receive the actual session link.
-{% endif %}
 * We might switch to the _hybrid_ mode (i.e., you can attend F2F or via Zoom or watch the recording later) around week 3 or so, if the circumstances allow it.
+{% elseif cs2113 %}
+* Lectures will be conducted on-campus (i.e., F2F)
 {% else %}
 * As mentioned above, the lecture briefing will be delivered via Zoom (see [LumiNUS WebLinks](https://luminus.nus.edu.sg/modules/{{ luminus_module_id }}/details/web-links) for the Zoom link).
 {% endif %}